Octa-Aerospace/OctaSat/data/images/README.txt

-Do not setup this folder as empty folder.
+Do not setup this folder as an empty folder.